What is Static Testing?

 - These tools scan only the code

-- Static testing is very time-consuming when done manually.
+- It is very time-consuming when done manually.

 - The automation tools can sometimes be providing false positive and negative cases.
 Also, they only scan the code which can lead to functional defects.